measure-sh/measure/measure-android/measure-ndk/README.md

 Android OS triggers a `SIGQUIT` signal when an ANR occurs.
 To be able to detect ANRs accurately and report them as soon as possible, the signal needs to be detected and tracked.
-Before we dive into the details of how to detect and track the signal, let's understand what a signal is and how it is delivered by the OS:
+Primer on the concepts used by the
+implementation:

 ## Signal